adonisjs/v5-docs/content/api/orm/relations/has-one.md

 :::tip

-You can also use this method to ensure that the user always have a single profile.
+You can also use this method to ensure that the user always has a single profile.

 :::